-Corporate partners Sunil Kakkad and Jeff Elway led a cross firm team advising Codemasters on the acquisition, supported by legal director Samantha Myers, associate Emily Airton, trainee solicitor Alistair Connor (all corporate), partner Samuel Beighton (competition) and consultant Michael Murphy (share incentives).
+Corporate partners Sunil Kakkad and Jeff Elway led a cross firm team advising Codemasters on the acquisition, supported by director Samantha Myers, associate Emily Airton, trainee solicitor Alistair Connor (all corporate), partner Samuel Beighton (competition) and consultant Michael Murphy (share incentives).

 Sunil said: "Codemasters is a household name in the British games industry and is a major success story for the UK gaming industry.
 We are delighted to have advised Codemasters, and worked with the Codemasters team, on what is one of the largest takeover transactions in the AIM market, underlining our position as a leading capital markets legal adviser."